It is recommended that babies are breastfed for the first 6 months of their life.

 • Encourages your baby to open their bowels and pass ‘meconium’ (your baby’s first black sticky poo) which reduces the risk of jaundice.

 Your body will produce colostrum in the later stages of pregnancy.
 This can be express and stored by using a colostrum kit.
-This process is known as colostrum harvesting
+This process is known as colostrum harvesting.

 Breastfeeding